Temporal witnesses of non-classicality in a macroscopic biological system: Introduction

 \section{Introduction}

 Quantum theory can in principle be applied to any physical system, \cite{DEWITT, SCH, wigner1995, deutsch_quantum_1985}, regardless of scale.
-Its principles explain the stability of matter and are indispensable in order to understand the nature of molecular bonding and the dynamics of chemical reactions.
-This fact, that chemistry is fundamentally quantum regardless of scale, inspired the field of quantum biology, \cite{schrodinger_what_1992,abbott_quantum_2008}, which has now been supercharged by the rapid progress in quantum technologies \cite{kim_quantum_2021}.
+Its principles explain the stability of matter and are indispensable to understanding the nature of molecular bonding and the dynamics of chemical reactions.
+This fact, that chemistry is fundamentally quantum regardless of scale, inspired the field of quantum biology, \cite{schrodinger_what_1992,abbott_quantum_2008}, which has now been supercharged by the rapid progress in quantum technologies \cite{lambert_quantum_2013,kim_quantum_2021}.

-The key hypotheses of quantum biology are: (1) that non-trivial quantum effects are present in macroscopic bio-molecules, such as light-harvesting complexes in photosynthetic bacteria, or the DNA, or mitochondria \cite{marletto_entanglement_2018,lloyd_quantum_2009,dorner_effects_2012}; (2) that quantum effects enhance biological functionalities, for example by aiding energy transfer along a polymer chain, \cite{huelga_vibrations_2013}.
+The key hypotheses of quantum biology are: (1) that non-trivial quantum effects are present in biological systems, such as light-harvesting complexes in photosynthetic bacteria, or the DNA, or mitochondria \cite{marletto_entanglement_2018,lloyd_quantum_2009,dorner_effects_2012}; (2) that quantum effects enhance biological functionalities, for example by aiding energy transfer along a bio-polymer chain \cite{huelga_vibrations_2013}.

-To this day, experimental evidence for both hypotheses is lacking: while there are many possible quantum models for macroscopic bio-molecules, it is difficult to make a conclusive case that classical models (e.g. coupled classical harmonic oscillators) cannot describe them too.
+To this day, experimental evidence for both hypotheses is lacking: while there are many possible quantum models for biological systems, it is difficult to make a conclusive case that classical models (e.g., coupled classical harmonic oscillators) cannot describe them too, as probing complex systems to the same accuracy as, for instance, two entangled photons, is not an easy task.
 Hence it is essential to find witnesses of quantum effects in biological systems, which could inform realistic experimental schemes to test the validity of the above two hypotheses.
 Ideally, such witnesses should rely on minimal and plausible physical principles.
-For it is difficult to probe complex systems to the same accuracy as, for instance, two entangled photons.
-It is unrealistic to expect that the loopholes such as the locality one will be closed in the biological domain anytime soon, hence the need to rely on physical principles.
+It is unrealistic to expect that loopholes such as the locality one will be closed when dealing with complex systems anytime soon, hence the need to rely on physical principles.